-

 Italy Attractions

 Littered with more than 3,000 years of history, Italy is a sightseer's paradise.
-Spend some time in Rome taking in famous sites like the Colosseum, the Trevi Fountain, the Spanish Steps, Michaelangelo's Sistine Chapel, and the Pantheon.
-With artworks on display from the likes of da Vinci, Caravaggio and Botticelli, it's a visual buffet for all visitors.
+Spend some time in Rome taking in famous sites like the Colosseum, the Trevi Fountain, the Spanish Steps, and the Pantheon.
+With artworks on display from the likes of Da Vinci, Caravaggio and Botticelli, it's a visual buffet for all visitors.

 The most popular time of year to visit Italy is during the summer months when most of the country can be enjoyed like a fine Italian wine - slowly.
 A trip to the rolling hills of Tuscany is in order to sample some fine wine and olive oil, as well as plenty of old style Italian cuisine, while taking in the scenery of cypress trees, lush vines and olive groves.
-But if you've got a skiing holiday in mind, head to the Italian Alps and visit the resorts of Courmayer and Brevil Cervinia which boast world class skiing.
+The more adventurous travellers can head to the Italian Alps and visit the resorts of Courmayer and Brevil Cervinia for some world-class skiing.

 Capitoline Hill